zikula/core/README.md

 Introduction
 ------------

-Zikula Core is a web based application framework, fully extensible by Modules, plugins and themes.
+Zikula Core is a web based application framework, fully extensible by modules, plugins and themes.

 For more information visit http://zikula.org/ and read our [user manual](https://github.com/zikula/zikula-docs/tree/master/Users%20Manual).